fuhrmanator/cleanblog/_posts/2019-08-07-CoChange-DSM-Moose.md

 > My design here is surely not optimal; there is likely a better way to make this work, but I was interested in getting results for my research.
 Constructive comments are welcome at the bottom of this post.

-For the following code to work, you first have to load the [GitMiner project in Pharo 7], following the instructions on the repo's page.
-Once it's loaded, you can open a Moose Playground and paste the following code:
+For the following code to work, you first have to load the [GitMiner project in Pharo 7](https://github.com/fuhrmanator/GitMiner), following the instructions on the repo's page.
+Once it's loaded, you can open a Moose Playground and paste the following code that uses the sample co-change data and FAMIX model for the FactoryVariants project in Java:

 ```smalltalk
 | mooseModel mseFileRef commitTransactions transactionsFileRef